Aditya190803/Handwritten-Digit-Recognition/readme.md

 ## Usage

-1. Ensure you have a trained model saved as `model.keras` in the same directory as the app script.
+1. Ensure you have a trained model saved as `digit_recognition_model.keras` in the same directory as the app script.
 2. Run the Streamlit app:

    ```bash